 Financial Statement Links

-Where is the relationship between the key financial statements?
-Take a look at this example.
+What is the relationship between the key financial statements?
+Here is an example:

 1. The income statement shows revenue of 500,000.